tjanczuk/tripwire/README.md

 #### Building

+On OSX and Linux, the native component is built at installation time.

-The native component is included in the repository and not built during `npm install tripwire`.
+On Windows, the native component is included in the repository and not built during `npm install tripwire`.

 You can rebuild the native component using [node-gyp](https://github.com/TooTallNate/node-gyp/).
 Currently the native component can be compiled on Windows, Mac, and Linux (I do take contributions).